TryGhost/Ghost/ghost/admin/README.md

 If you are serving the admin app (e.g., when running `yarn serve`, or when running `yarn dev` in the main Ghost project),  you can also run the tests in your browser by going to http://localhost:4200/tests.

-This has the additional benefit that you can use `await this.pauseTest()` in your tests to temporarily pause tests.
+This has the additional benefit that you can use `await this.pauseTest()` in your tests to temporarily pause tests (best to also add `this.timeout(0);` to avoid timeouts).
 This allows you to inspect the DOM in your browser to debug tests.
 You can resume tests by running `resumeTest()` in your browser console.

 [More information](https://guides.emberjs.com/v3.28.0/testing/testing-application/#toc_debugging-your-tests)